love your body. share its stories.

 Some of my earliest memories were of my maternal grandmother teaching me to sew.
 She was incredible: making the most amazing clothes out of nearly nothing.
 She could turn literal scraps into exquisite garments and reupholstered furniture faster than most people can pack for a trip.
 Thanks to what she taught me, I was able to put my sewing skills to work in support of my rapidly changing body.
 Not only early puberty, but extreme weight fluctuations characterized my early path of self-discovery.
 From round to chubby to curvy... to thick to athletic to skinny fat to big mama... and back again.
 My body has been so many shapes and sizes, it's astounding.
 As an adult I've been 150 lbs and I've been 250lbs.
-On the journey to discover what my ideal healthy lifestyle looks like, making clothes for myself (on a shoestring budget) was an unexpected path to deeper awareness and resilience.
+On the journey to discover what my ideal self and lifestyle look like, making clothes for myself (on a shoestring budget) has become an unexpected dimension of a deeper awareness and resilience.

-Outwardly recreating an inner dimension of the self is what makes fashion more than a superficial trend, but a primal connection transformation.
+Outwardly recreating an inner dimension of the self is what makes fashion more than a superficial trend, but a primal connection to inevitable change.
 This process has followed me my whole life, even when I didn't want it.
-In truth, it was passed to me from a generational lineage of strong women who used their creativity to cultivate healing in their own lives and to use their resources to help care for their loved ones.
+In truth, it was passed to me from a lineage of strong women who used their creativity to cultivate healing in their own lives and to use their resources to help care for their loved ones.

-SolaVita, like all my creative lines is just one more life line that starts with my need to connect to source and ends with the intuitive sense of contribution to the well being of other young women who are searching for love and acceptance of their own bodies.
-It's not just about looking good, it's about showing up to honor all that our bodies do for us .
-This brand was born from a desire for a more conscious connection to the meaning of physical adornment... as a catalyst for a stronger relationship with ourselves and a higher power through symbolism, resourcefulness, and ritual.
+SolaVita, like all my creative lines is just one more creative life line that helps me connect to source and embodies an intuitive desire to support the well being of other young women who are searching for love and acceptance of their own bodies.
+It's not just about looking good, it's about showing up to honor all that our bodies do for us.
+This brand was born from a desire for a more conscious connection to the meaning of physical adornment... and the recognition of clothing as a symbol for our relationship with ourselves and a higher power.